Yacht Design School's

 I attend another school and for part of my training they require me to use CAD, but they don't actually teach CAD.
 Can you help?

 Yes, what you should take is our "CAD Course".
 This will teach you the in depth use of Rhinoceros(r), commonly known as "Rhino", the most popular CAD package in yacht and small craft naval architecture and construction.
 We also can supply you with full working copies of Rhino under a special low cost educational license, which allows you to use the package professionally after completing the course.
 Rhino is the only program we know of which you can use for essentially the entire process of design up to and including producing beautiful working drawings and, with the aid of Rhino's "Flamingo" rendering plug-in you can even do beautiful photorealistic renderings for promotion purposes.
 For technical illustrations you can use the "Penguin" rendering plug in and you can even do animations using the "Bongo" plug-in.
 Rhino and its plug-ins are essentially a complete CAD design office in a box.
+To this we have now added the ability to learn Finite Element Analysis, through the "Scan&Solve(tm)" plug-in for Rhino.
+All in all we have a very complete system of instruction in CAD.

 Back to top.